-ORCIA DOC is a denomination dating from 2000 for red, pink and dry white wines, plus Vin Santo from the valley of the Orcia river in south-west Tuscany.
+ORCIA DOC is a denomination in Tuscany dating from 2000 for red, pink and dry white wines, plus Vin Santo.
+The production zone covers the hilly area either side of the Orcia river basin in Siena province in south-west Tuscany.
 Orcia DOC’s production zone is bordered by Montalcino to the west and Montepulciano to the east.
 On 02nd July 2004 the Orcia Valley became a UNESCO world heritage site, the first rural zone to gain such recognition.
 Orcia’s unspoiled landscape comprising medieval villages, forests, fields, vineyards, and wide horizons with evocative light has made it a popular backdrop for makers of both TV and feature films.
-This follows the artists of the Renaissance Senese School (13th-15th centuries) who depicted the Orcia Valley’s countryside as an archetype of nature and farming could co-exists in harmony
+This follows the artists of the Renaissance Senese School (13th-15th centuries) who depicted the Orcia Valley’s countryside as an archetype of nature and farming could co-exists in harmony.